CFD Day Trading

 This is a no-brainer, really.
 As well as researching the particulars of how CFDs themselves work, a broader knowledge of financial markets and what moves them is essential.

-Fortunately, a wealth of resources exists online for traders to get up to speed including educational websites and financial news sources.
+Fortunately, a wealth of CFD trading resources exists online for beginners to get up to speed including educational websites and financial news sources.

 At this stage a trader will also get an idea of what underlying assets they may like to speculate on using CFDs.
 Of course, this will require them to expand their knowledge still further.